Documentation Index

 The Alerts API lets you monitor your voice agents in real time and react to performance issues.
-Configure rules to watch key metrics like latency, errors, and call volume, then receive signed webhook notifications when thresholds breach.
+Configure rules to watch key metrics like latency, errors, and call volume, then list which rules are currently firing.

 Key features